 Best Brunch Spots in Barcelona

 Not convinced?
-If you prefer a more gourmet or gastronomically extensive breakfast, check out these lists of the best places to eat brunch in Barcelona compiled by 7 of my favourite Barcelona foodie and travel blogs.
+If you prefer a more gourmet or gastronomically extensive breakfast, check out these lists of the best places to eat brunch in Barcelona, compiled by some of my favourite Barcelona foodie and travel blogs.

 - Best brunch spots in Barcelona, a carousers guide by Ben of Driftwood Journals